bacula-web/bacula-web/docs/source/02_install/configure.rst

     application/config/config.php

-From Bacula-Web root foler, copy the sample config file and give it the name *config.php*
+From Bacula-Web root folder, copy the sample config file and give it the name *config.php*

 ::